 - GPA of 3.0 on the last 60 hours of college course work for those completing a master’s degree or 3.0 on the last 30 graduate hours from a previously completed master’s program

 - Official transcripts of all college work, including Praxis scores if applicable

 - Two references from supervisors or individuals who have had the responsibility of evaluating your academic or professional performance

 - Two Disposition Assessments from supervisors or individuals who have had the responsibility of evaluating your academic or professional performance

 - Faculty Evaluation and/or Personal Interview (prerogative of admissions committee).

 - Current copy of teaching license, if held.
-If the candidate does not currently hold a teaching license, there will be a two-year waiting period between the completion of the last degree program and consideration for admissions into the master program.
+If the candidate does not currently hold a teaching license, there will be a two-year waiting period between the completion of the completion of a bachelor's degree program and consideration for admissions into the master program.